 Treehouse is an online platform that offers all kinds of technology education to people worldwide.
 Their Lead Product Designer Josh Sullivan shares what UX means to him and the design team at Treehouse in a few words.
-Treehouse also has some great UX related courses we recommend checking out!
+Treehouse also has some great courses for user experience designers of all levels!

 “Design has often been thought of as the way something looks—success was not measured by the effectiveness of the design but by the attractiveness.
 UX Design takes a different approach and often starts with the question of “Who am I designing for?”.
 By better understanding the audience and problems, designers can first focus on the experience—designing a more usable and enjoyable product.

 “Designers in this role are required to be more involved with the process and ultimately build the experience by using many different tools and techniques.
 Research and testing are often the bookends of the process, but what I think best defines the difference between traditional digital design and UX Design is the time spent on Information Architecture.
 Creating product flows and wireframes, allows us to not only determine the final experience but validate it.
 Simply put, the UX Design process is a more purposeful design that leads to more intuitive products.

 Zajno is a full-service digital design agency based in Los Angeles, California.
 Check out what their Founder and Design Director Sasha Turischev has to say about the importance of UX and what this process looks like at Zajno: